7hekaka/newcytosim/doc/main/runs.md

 	./play live

-this should open a graphical window and start a live simulation using the file `config.cym` that is located in the current working directory.
+this should open a new window and start a live simulation using the file `config.cym`, which is the default.
+However, if this file does not exist in the current working directory you will get an error.

-You can specify another configuration file, here from the subdirectory `cym`:
+You can specify any other configuration file, here in a subdirectory `cym`, if its extension is `.cym`:

 	./play cym/self.cym

 In the following, only the executable name will be specified.
 If you get an error `command not found`, please check our [Unix starter](starter.md), as every details of the command matter.